Writing Paper for Improving Skill

 Raised Line Paper

-This type of paper has raised lines you can feel.
-This gives children some tactile feedback that helps them know when their letters are crossing the lines.
+This type of paper has raised lines you can feel, helping kids know when their letters are crossing the lines.

-Some kids may be helped by being able to feel when their pencil is crossing over a line.
-It may help them keep their letters within the lines.
+Some children may need that tactile reminder to help them keep their letters within the lines.

 As you can see, it doesn't look like anything wild or unusual.
 It's just writing paper with raised black lines.
-I really like that feature for kids who might need boundaries they can feel.
+It's a great feature for kids who need boundaries they can feel.

 To help my son keep his letters separate and the correct size, I found it helpful to use a grid.
 Each letter has its own square.